 Chroma Tessera is not an ordinary hotel for those accustomed to North American hotels.
 It is essentially one single apartment taking up half of the third floor of a building with hotel suites branching out from what is essentially a very long hallway.
-From what I could tell the other tenants of the building are offices, private homes or hotels with similar setups; 2 units to each floor.
+From what I could tell, the other tenants of the building are offices, private homes or hotels with similar setups, with 2 units on each floor.

 Ground Floor Entry